jfedorov/gromacs/docs/user-guide/mdp-options.rst

       Share the bias and PMF estimates within and/or between simulations.
-      Within a simulation, the bias will be shared between biases that have the same :mdp:`awh1-share-group` index (note that the current code does not support this).
+      Within a simulation, the bias will be shared between biases that have the same :mdp:`awh1-share-group` value (note that the current code does not support this).
       With :mdp-value:`awh-share-multisim=yes` and
       :ref:`gmx mdrun` option ``-multidir`` the bias will also be shared across simulations.
       Sharing may increase convergence initially, although the starting configurations